la2050/archive/_projects/2016/branding-while-broke-presents-brandnew-youth-a-brand-development-program-for-male-teens-of-color.md

   students.
 Students will participate in a video exit interview about their brand, the impact of the course and the application of the course  to their future endeavors.
+Please explain how you will define and measure success for your project.​: >- We will measure the success of the program by looking at the following:

+  Overall understanding of brands and their role in the consumer marketplace: We will compare the student's entry video with their exit videos.
+Observing any changes in their perspectives, attitude, understanding of brands and awareness of self.

+  Market Development:  Based on internal and external feedback, we will evaluate students’ growth in brand design and development through the strength of their website landing page.

+  Adult participation: Engagement with adult entrepreneurs and founders is a fundamental part of the program.
+Strong participation rates as well as feedback from adult participants will allow us to measure the strength of program.

+  Apprenticeships: The program will enable students to identify unique internship and apprenticeship opportunities as the students will have exclusive access to the business community within the WeWork environment.
+  Students will be encouraged to be proactive in seeking opportunities and career placements will be tracked for 2 years following the student’s participation in the program.

+  Graduation: Students will be asked to submit their graduation status post completion of the summer program.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/branding-while-broke-presents-brandnew-youth-a-brand-development-program-for-male-teens-of-color/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3733217165741-team91.jpg
 organization_name: Continuous Good